gchase/re-compare/README.md

 ## Random regex generator
 We build an in house random regex generator to test re-compare.
 Its quite extendible and very easy to use.
-The random regex generator can be found at [TODO put path of regex gen] module.
+The random regex generator can be found in the re_compare/random_generator/random_gen.py module.
 Here is an example of our random regex generator
 ```python
 >>> operations = ["%s%s", "%s|%s", "%s?", "%s+", "%s*", "(%s)"]